 Fees and Cost

-- The program fee for fellows (valued at $10,000) is reduced to $5,000 with the remainder covered by the NSF INCLUDES Grant.
-These fees cover 17 days lodging at sessions, most meals, distance learning, faculty/facilitators, and educational materials.
+The program fee for fellows (valued at $10,000) is reduced to $7,500 with the remainder covered by the NSF INCLUDES Grant.
+These fees cover lodging at two sessions, most meals, one session distance learning, faculty/facilitators, and educational materials.

 Information for Campus Sponsor